oslabs-beta/watchtower/README.md

 ## Upcoming Features
 - Customizable alerts and notifications ⏳
+- Analyze auto-scaling capacity ⏳
 - Analyze on-demand capacity ⏳
 - Customizable dashboard ⏳
-- Analyze auto-scaling capacity 🙏🏻
 - Expanding report data to aggregate multiple instances of saved reports 🙏🏻
+- Integrate capacity pricing options to Bedrock AI recommendations to provide more meaningful insights 🙏🏻

+  ⏳ = In Progress;  🙏🏻 = Looking for contributors!

 ## Contributing
 If you would like to contribute to this project, please follow the below steps: